Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 Please note: Only the center face breaks control face, any other face will not.

-Everybody please switch to radio channel 2.
-This can be done by clicking the "1" in the top right of the radio.
-Do not switch off of this radio channel for the remainder of the session.
+Please switch to radio channel 2.
+You can do this by clicking the "1" in the top right of the radio.
+Remain on this radio channel for the remainder of the session.

 Is everybody on radio channel 2?
 Yes/No, [Rank].

 We will now begin the elimination round.
-If you do a face incorrectly or to slow you will be sat.
-Do not stand up.
+If you do a face incorrectly or too slowly, you will be sat.
+Remain seated once you are sat.

 > `[You may not do troll faces.]`
 > - `[You cannot say "Turn" instead of "Face."]`